STICKY SUMMER SHAFT SOLUTIONS - WHAT DID I JUST SAY?!

-Ok, let's get this out of the way upfront: there's no way to talk about reducing the friction on your cue that comes with the hot and humid weather without sounding like a total pervo.
+Okay, let's get this out of the way upfront: there's no way to talk about reducing the friction on your cue that comes with the hot and humid weather without sounding like a total perv.
 Your high school health teacher was right, though, just because something's difficult to discuss doesn't mean that we can avoid talking about it.

 After your shaft is clean, it will probably feel a little porous and rough.
-Now's the time to pick up some extremely fine-grained sandpaper to smooth things out.
+Now's the time to pick up some extremely fine-grained sandpaper, like the "burnishing" side of a Q wiz, to make it all silky smooth and slidey.
 I've always gone with products specially made for pool cues just to be on the safe side.
 Nobody wants to play pool with a toothpick!

 One of the most frustrating things as a player is when you're forced to dry your freshly-washed hands with a low-powered air dryer.
 Even though they're terrible for the environment, paper towels are a pool player's friend.
 To be totally prepared, you can always bring your own towel to make sure that your hands are dry enough not to stick to your cue.
 Much like golf, you can get one that hooks handily to your case.

 4. USE TALCUM POWDER, EXTREMELY SPARINGLY

 This option gets a bad name because many players abuse their powder privileges by chalking up like they're at a gymnastics meet.
 The rule of thumb is that you should never leave any trace of powder on the felt after you shoot.
 The best way to ensure this is to apply a tiny bit of talc to your shaft with your hand, then wipe your hand before you approach the table.
 You can carry a little bottle of baby powder in your case or get a special fabric bag that's filled with talc and distributes just a little at a time.